olegrgv/ml-msc-template/README.md

 # Getting started
-In a nutshell here's how to use this template, so **for example** assume you want to implement ResNet-18 to train mnist, so you should do the following:
+In a nutshell here's how to use this project, so **for example** assume you want to implement ResNet-18 to train mnist, so you should do the following:
 - In `modeling`  folder create a python file named whatever you like, here we named it `example_model.py` .
 In `modeling/__init__.py` file, you can build a function named `build_model` to call your model

 ```python